 Who Else Can Affect Your Credit Rating?

 So we’ve already discussed the things that you can do to damage your credit rating, but many people don’t know that other people can actually damage their credit rating too.
-Anyone with whom you have shared an official credit account has the potential to damage your credit rating.
-This can mean your partner or your spouse, but it can also mean a business partner, a sibling, or a housemate.
+For example, anyone with whom you have shared an official credit account has the potential to damage your credit rating.
+This can mean your partner or spouse, but it can also mean a business partner, a sibling, or a housemate.